rajeev8008/sumo-traffic-rl-project/README.md

-# Adaptive Traffic Signal Control using RL - Baseline
+# Adaptive Traffic Signal Control using RL - Phase 1 Setup

 ## 🔹 Project Goal

 This project aims to develop an intelligent traffic signal controller using Reinforcement Learning (RL).
-This initial phase focuses on setting up a simulation environment and establishing a baseline performance metric using a standard fixed-time controller.
+This phase focuses on setting up a simulation environment, establishing a baseline, and building the interface for the RL agent.

 ---

 ## 🛠️ Current Setup

 1.  **Simulation Environment:** We use **SUMO (Simulation of Urban Mobility)**.
-    * A synthetic 4-way intersection generated using `netgenerate` (`map.net.xml`).
+    * A synthetic 4-way intersection (`map.net.xml`) with a central traffic light.
-    * Traffic includes cars, buses, and emergency vehicles spawned using `<flow>` definitions (`traffic.rou.xml`).
+    * Traffic includes cars, buses, and emergency vehicles (`traffic.rou.xml`).
-2.  **Baseline Controller:** A Python script (`baseline.py`) uses `traci` to run the simulation with SUMO's default fixed-time traffic light program and collects performance metrics.
+2.  **Baseline Controller:** A script (`baseline.py`) runs the simulation with SUMO's default fixed-time light and records performance metrics.
+3.  **RL Environment Wrapper:** A basic Gymnasium wrapper (`SumoEnv.py`) provides the interface between SUMO and an RL agent.

 ---